antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 There are a few relevant files here:

 * `GiraffeSample.fsproj` - This is the project file.
 If you open it, you'll notice F# source files listed alongside package dependencies.
 When you add a new source files, packages, or project dependencies, they are reflected here.
 * `Models/Message.fs` - This is a view model file containing a simple type that can be used to display information on a web page.
-You can safely ignore or delete this, as I won't be building an application with Giraffe.
+You can safely ignore or delete this, as I won't be building anything with Views in this post.
 * `Program.fs` - This file contains the entry point of the application, setup code to bind API routes to the Kestrel HTTP server, and the API routes themselves.

-Here is `Program.fs` file scaffolded by the template in its entirety:
+Here is the `Program.fs` file scaffolded by the template in its entirety:

 ```fsharp
 module GiraffeSample.App